ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

 type FieldValidators<T, TC = unknown> = {
     [key in keyof T]: Validator<T[key], TC>;
 };

 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-//
-// @beta
-function formatList<T>(format: string, items: T[], itemFormatter: Formatter<T>): Result<string>;

-// @beta
-interface Formattable {
-    format(format: string): Result<string>;
-}

-// @beta
-class FormattableBase {
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: This type of declaration is not supported yet by the resolver
-    //
-    // (undocumented)
-    format(template: string): Result<string>;
-    // @internal
-    protected static _tryAddDetail(details: string[], label: string, value: string | undefined): void;
-}

-// @beta
-type FormatTargets = 'text' | 'markdown' | 'embed';

-// @beta
-type Formatter<T> = (format: string, item: T) => Result<string>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-//
-// @beta
-type FormattersByExtendedTarget<TFT extends FormatTargets, T> = Record<TFT, Formatter<T>>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-//
-// @beta
-type FormattersByTarget<T> = FormattersByExtendedTarget<FormatTargets, T>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver